linbin0107/HelloGit/tutorial.md

    git push -u origin master

-### Keep the forked repo update with the original repo (called "upstream")
+# Keep the forked repo update with the original repo (called "upstream")

-# Add the remote, call it "upstream"
+1. Add the remote, call it "upstream":

 git remote add upstream https://github.com/whoever/whatever.git

-# Fetch all the branches of that remote into remote-tracking branches,
-# such as upstream/master:
+2. Fetch all the branches of that remote into remote-tracking branches, such as upstream/master:

 git fetch upstream

-# Make sure that you're on your master branch:
+3. Make sure that you're on your master branch:

 git checkout master

-# Rewrite your master branch so that any commits of yours that
-# aren't already in upstream/master are replayed on top of that
+4. Rewrite your master branch so that any commits of yours that aren't already in upstream/master are replayed on top of that other branch:
-# other branch:

 git rebase upstream/master

-# If you don't want to rewrite the history of your master branch,
-# then you should replace the last command with
+5. If you don't want to rewrite the history of your master branch, then you should replace the last command with

 git merge upstream/master

-# force the push in order to push it to your own forked repository on GitHub
+6. Force the push in order to push it to your own forked repository on GitHub:

 git push -f origin master